Sheng00/Engkapish-DotNET/README.md

 # Engkapish-DotNET
-DotNET coding language inspired by the English language built in C# by Shaen Gignac and engineering by the Koderz
+DotNET coding language inspired by the English language built in C# by Sheng00 and engineering by the Koderz